aronzvi/contract-event-listener/README.md

 https://discordjs.guide/preparations/adding-your-bot-to-servers.html

-Grant Send Messages and View Channels persmissions
+Grant Send Messages and View Channels persmissions.
+If channel is private then need to add access for the bot directly in the channel permissions settings

 Set the DISCORD_BOT_TOKEN environment variable with the Bot's token